dataforseo/TypeScriptClient/docs/interfaces/ISerpBingOrganicLiveAdvancedResultInfo.md

 > **`optional`** **items**: [`BaseSerpElementItem`](../classes/BaseSerpElementItem.md)[]

-items featured in the faq_box
+additional items present in the element if there are none, equals null

 #### Source

-main.ts:57736
+main.ts:57748

 ***